 Comfort with ambiguity and slow progress.
 A micro-preemie’s trajectory may improve and worsen multiple times over a 90-day admission.
 Progress is rarely linear.
 Nurses who need to see clear, consistent improvement in their patients often find prolonged NICU admissions frustrating.

 Strong family communication skills.
-The ability to explain complex clinical situations to frightened parents, hold space for grief without being consumed by it, and maintain professional boundaries while being genuinely warm — these are not peripheral skills.
-They are central to the job.
+The ability to explain complex clinical situations to frightened parents, hold space for grief without being consumed by it, and maintain professional boundaries while staying warm toward the family in front of you – these are not peripheral skills, they are central to the job.

 Capacity to set limits on emotional absorption.
 The NICU generates significant emotional content every shift.
 Nurses who cannot develop a workable boundary between professional empathy and personal grief accumulate psychological burden rapidly.
 This isn’t about caring less.
 It’s about having deliberate practices for processing what the job generates.